 - If it is in another player's Achievement pile, return it to the supply area, next to the Special Achievements.
-Do not activate its effect. - If it is in the supply area, first activate its effect and then claim it to your Achievements. - If it is already in your possession, activate the effect.
+Do not activate its effect. - If it is in the supply area, first activate its effect and then claim it as an Achievement. - If it is already in your possession, activate the effect.